Dave Douglas (trumpeter): 2020-present

 To honor the legacy of the great trumpeter, composer and humanist Dizzy Gillespie, Douglas wanted to explore Dizzy's experimental and wide open mind as well as the influence of his music.
 The project started out as a concert program, assembled for a performance presented by Jazz at Lincoln Center in February, 2018.
 For that, Douglas assembled a sextet that included Ambrose Akinmusire on trumpet, guitarist Bill Frisell, pianist Gerald Clayton, bassist Linda May Han Oh and Joey Baron on drums.
 Douglas began to conceive of a recorded version of the program, although with a different set of players.
 In addition to Baron, Douglas brought trumpeter Dave Adewumi, guitarist Matthew Stevens, pianist Fabian Almazan, and bassist Carmen Rothwell into the studio.
 The resulting album Dizzy Atmosphere: Dizzy Gillespie at Zero Gravity was released in 2020.

-During the global pandemic Douglas collaborated again with the Monash Art Ensemble in 2020 as a virtual Artist in Residence.
+Douglas collaborated again with the Monash Art Ensemble in 2020 as a virtual Artist in Residence.
 Working with a 13-piece ensemble, the musicians workshopped five pieces that Dave composed with inspiration from the Australian writer and poet Kevin Gilbert, along with lyrics contributed by ensemble members.
 Recording online and remotely, everyone recorded their parts separately and the music was blended together after the fact.
 The Dream: Monash Sessions was released in digital format in March 2021.

 For the 2020 Greenleaf Music Subscriber Series, Douglas recorded a suite entitled, Marching Music.
 Subtitled Music to March By, Douglas conceived of these pieces as music you could have in your headphones when you attend Climate Marches, Demonstrations for Equal Rights, Voting Rights Movements, and all other actions towards a just society.
 Featuring a special quartet with guitarist Rafiq Bhatia, bassist Melvin Gibbs and drummer Sim Cain, the ten pieces were released throughout 2020 to subscribers.

-Greenleaf Music also highlighted a number of important organizations supporting climate action, equal rights and voting rights.
-Overcome is a Dave Douglas recording, alongside vocalist Fay Victor, vocalist and guitarist Camila Meza, bassist Jorge Roeder, and drummer Rudy Royston, who banded together over a period of months to create a new album of songs involves the six musicians in an emotional and powerful statement of human engagement towards justice in numerous areas of society.
-The project began with a reimagining of the Civil Rights anthem “We Shall Overcome” featuring Victor and Meza each singing a verse before joining for a rousing final verse.
-As Douglas began working on the originals for the album, this unique communal vocal interplay became a key element of three more additional pieces.
-The album was released exclusively on Bandcamp in December 2020 in digital format.
-Via a successful Bandcamp vinyl pledge campaign in Spring 2021, the material will be released worldwide on Limited Edition 12” black vinyl and on all streaming platforms.
+On December 4, 2020, Douglas released the album Overcome exclusively to Bandcamp, featuring vocalist Fay Victor, vocalist and guitarist Camila Meza, bassist Jorge Roeder, and drummer Rudy Royston.
+The album includes a version of “We Shall Overcome”, a gospel song that is best known as a protest song of the American civil rights movement.
+Having been recorded remotely in first year of the COVID-19 pandemic, it was eventually issued on vinyl and via digital distribution in 2022.